danmacklin/erlang_cep/README.md

 3. Subscribe your application to be notified when Reduce Functions run.
 4. Search within windows.

+The important functions are :-

+1. feed_api:start_feed(<feed_name_atom>). - Starts a new feed gen_server named after the atom.
+2. feed_api:start_window(<window_name_atom>, <feed_name_atom>, RowFunction, ReduceFunction, QueryParameters, YourParameters). - Adds a window to the feed.
+3. feed_api:subscribe_feed_window(<feed_name_atom>, <window_name_atom>, Pid). - Subscribes a Pid to the feed / window.
+This Pid is called when a match is found.

+The parameters of start_window are :-

+1. The name of the window as an atom.
+2. The name for the feed as an atom.
+3. A binary containing the javascript row function.
+4. A binary containing the javascript reduce function.
+5. A list of configuration parameters.
+View the Window Configuration section for more details.
+6. A list of custom parameters that you can pass into the match function to tailer matches.

 The following code shows how to set-up a new feed, apply a new window and subscribe a process to updates.

     %% Create a list containing some Binary Json.  [<<" valid json ">>, <<" Some more ">>]